 Woodpeckers usually live in or near trees.
 They can also nest in buildings, fences and large poles.

 Damaged caused by woodpeckers can range from holes in wood to damaged siding and air conditioning units.

-Kids can find more facts and information on woodpeckers pest control at the official NPMA website.
+You can find more woodpecker facts for kids at the official NPMA website.